What is Snowdonia for Science?

 Can children participate?

-Yes children are welcome to participate on the Long Distance Route and Snowdon Climb.
-All children under the age of 16 must be supervised by an adult.
+Yes, secondary school aged children are welcome to participate on the Snowdon Climb (at home or at Snowdonia!).
+All children must be supervised by an adult.

 Am I able to bring my dog?

 Yes, please do.
 We love seeing dogs on the challenge.
 Please do just make sure you bring bags to pick up any mess and keep on a lead if required.